ksdavidc/digitalgardenforJrCoders/src/site/notes/Digital Garden/Hatlight Platformer Step 1.md

-   moving left means speed IS LESS THAN 0,  right means speed IS MORE THAN 0 change [x speed v] by (<(x speed) \< [0]> - <(x speed) \> [0]>) else
+   moving left means speed IS LESS THAN 0,  right means speed IS MORE THAN 0 change [x speed v] by (<(x speed) \< [0]> - <(x speed) \> [0]>) else else go in direction of arrow
-    /: [else go in direction of arrow]::custom change [x speed v] by (<key [right arrow v] pressed?> - <key [left arrow v] pressed?>) end
+    change [x speed v] by (<key [right arrow v] pressed?> - <key [left arrow v] pressed?>) end